 We saw that there are many companies with innovative ideas but no paying customers.
 The question for any business remains valid: are you solving a real problem that customers will pay for?
 At the core, good businesses need a business model, not just an idea and marketing.
 Food for thought.

 How has Web Summit helped us, so we can help our clients?

-This conference helped me to gain a broader perspective on emerging technologies, sustainability and social economic trends.
-I learned the main trends to watch out for to incorporate in our client work; to bring in tech to make our marketing more streamlined.
+This conference helped us to gain a broader perspective on emerging technologies, sustainability and social-economic trends.
+We learned about main trends to watch out for that we can possibly incorporate in our client work.

-I recommend the event for anyone who wants to broaden their perspective.
-For me, as a tech savvy digital native, Web Summit is not a must attend every year – maybe every other year, just to keep up with trends.
+I recommend the event to anyone who wants to broaden their perspective.
+However, for someone like me, a rather tech-savvy digital native, Web Summit is not a must-attend every year, maybe every other year, just to keep up with trends.